angelinetsui/angelinetsui.github.io/_pages/publications.md

 Peer-reviewed journal articles
 ----
-**Tsui, A. S. M.**, & Atance, C. M. (under review).
+**Tsui, A. S. M.**, & Atance, C. M. (under revision).
 Feeling Connected to their Future Selves Predicts Preschoolers’ Saving Behavior.
 [Materials, data and analysis codes](https://osf.io/C7546/)

 **Tsui, A. S. M.**, and other contributors (Stage 1 RR under review).
 Exploring variation in infants’ preference for infant-directed speech: Evidence from a multi-site study in Africa.

-Byers-Heinlein, K., **Tsui, A. S. M.*** and other contributors in ManyBabies consortium (Stage 2 registered report, under review).
+Byers-Heinlein, K., **Tsui, A. S. M.*** and other contributors in ManyBabies consortium (accepted).
 A multi-lab study of bilingual infants: Exploring the preference for infant-directed speech. _Advances in Methods and Practices in Psychological Science._

 *Second author